matthewleong0/Optimization-Programming/README.md

 # Optimization-Programming
 This details the knowledge I've obtained from the Stochastic Control and Optimization Class at UT Austin.
-More specifically, I am familar with Linear Programming, Integer Programming, Quadratic and Nonlinear programming, and Dynamic Programming.
+More specifically, I am familar with linear programming, integer Programming, nonlinear programming, quadratic programming, stochastic programming, and dynamic programming.
+These problems are done with R and gurobi but I am familiar with the concept in general and can adapt to a different programming language or different library.